ETHproductions/japt/README.md

 - `@`, which stands in for `XYZ{`. `UrXY{X+Y}` can be reduced to `Ur@X+Y}`.
 - `_`, which stands in for `Z{Z`. `UmX{Xc}` can be reduced to `Um_c}`.

+Also, when performing a single-char operation as a function, you can usually just reduce the function to one or two chars:

+- When doing something like `UrXY{X+Y}`, you can simply use the operator: `Ur+`
+- When the arguments are reversed, like with `UrXY{Y-X}`, just prefix the operator with an exclamation point: `Ur!-`
+- When using a single prototype function, e.g. `UmX{Xc}`, just use the letter: `Umc`

 ### Pure JS